Study Buddhism Home

 This weekend I’ve been asked to speak about a practice that was composed by His Holiness the Dalai Lama called The Yoga of the Spiritual Master Inseparable from Avalokiteshvara, which is a practice of guru-yoga that focuses on the development and practice of compassion.
 And...

 Commentary on "The Guru Inseparable from Avalokiteshvara" – Dr. Berzin

-"Guru yoga" are two Sanskrit words.
-So first we have to see what do they mean in order to know what we are going to be talking about.
-A guru is a very fully qualified spiritual master.
-The word literally means someone who is heavy, meaning with a great deal of weight of...
+Defining the Term “Guru-Yoga” “Guru” and “yoga” are Sanskrit words.
+We need to learn what these mean in order to know what we are going to be talking about.
+First, a guru is a fully qualified spiritual master.
+The word literally means someone who is heavy, and in the case of...